danorder/Flsun-super-racer-Full-klipper-config-/README.md

  OTHER HARDWARE / REOMMENDED BUT OPTIONAL.
  HDMI Capacitive Lcd for KLIPPER SCREEN.
 This grants nearly full acess to a clean ui with most klipper settings / standard printer controls in a modern touch ui
  it should be noted the stock. lcd more then likely will not be added to Klipper by developers anytimee soon (months/years) theres many other more common screens stil waiting for support.
 This is mostly a manufacture issue / semi propriatary software and tfts running their own firmware. if you don't want to use a pc / cell phone don't       wait up.
-Notes on klipper screen this remoes most of the need for fluidd / mainsail other then uploads.
+Notes on klipper screen this removes most of the need for fluidd / mainsail other then uploads.
 IT makes certain features easier such as setting up zoffset / baby stepping.
 It also has visual bed mesh , wifi selection , and, what you'd expect control wise from a graphical marlin screen in terms of settings / control.

 USEFUL LINKS AND RESOURCES / Requird info to beceome famililar with. https://klipperscreen.readthedocs.io/en/latest/ FULL TOUCH UI FOR CAPACITIVE HDMI TFT OR RESSISTIVE.
 TFT I USED / STL https://www.thingiverse.com/thing:2798667